March weather forecast

 • Vestmannaeyjar - March »

 The months with the coldest seawater in Vestmannaeyjar are January and March, with an average sea temperature of 7.3°C (45.1°F).
-March in Vestmannaeyjar inherits some of the cold weather traits from its predecessor, February.
+On the first day of March in Vestmannaeyjar sunrise is at 08:24 and sunset at 18:42.

 • Grindavik - March »